StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Abstract

 \section{Abstract}

-The demand for stereo images increases as manufacturers launch more XR devices.
-To meet this demand, we introduce StereoDiffusion, a method that, unlike traditional inpainting pipelines, is trainning free, remarkably straightforward to use, and it seamlessly integrates into the original Stable Diffusion model.
-Our method modifies the latent variable to provide an end-to-end, lightweight capability for fast generation of stereo image pairs, without the need for fine-tuning model weights or any post-processing of images.
-Using the original input to generate a left image and estimate a disparity map for it, we generate the latent vector for the right image through Stereo Pixel Shift operations, complemented by Symmetric Pixel Shift Masking Denoise and Self-Attention Layers Modification methods to align the right-side image with the left-side image.
+The demand for stereo images increases as manufacturers launch more extended reality (XR) devices.
+To meet this demand, we introduce StereoDiffusion, a method that, unlike traditional inpainting pipelines, is training-free and straightforward to use with seamless integration into the original Stable Diffusion model.
+Our method modifies the latent variable to provide an end-to-end, lightweight method for fast generation of stereo image pairs, without the need for fine-tuning model weights or any post-processing of images.
+Using the original input to generate a left image and estimate a disparity map for it, we generate the latent vector for the right image through Stereo Pixel Shift operations, complemented by Symmetric Pixel Shift Masking Denoise and Self-Attention Layer Modifications to align the right-side image with the left-side image.
 Moreover, our proposed method maintains a high standard of image quality throughout the stereo generation process, achieving state-of-the-art scores in various quantitative evaluations.
-The code is available \href{https://github.com/lez-s/StereoDiffusion}{here}.